 is determined by a Label Selector

 Kubernetes has powerful networking capabilities that control how applications communicate.
-These networking configurations can also be controlled via YAML.The Service selects all applications with the label ngnix.
-As multiple replicas, or instances, are deployed, they will be automatically load balanced based on this common label.
+These networking configurations can also be controlled via YAML.
+The Service selects all applications with the label Nginx.
+As multiple replicas, or instances, are deployed, they will be automatically load-balanced based on this common label.
 The Service makes the application available via a NodePort.

 apiVersion: v1 kind: Service metadata: name: nginx-svc labels: app: nginx spec: type: LoadBalancer ports: - port: 80 selector: app: nginx

-Use kubectl create command to create new service based on the svc.yaml file created in the previous step.
+Use kubectl create command to create a new service based on the svc.yaml file created in the previous step.

 Step#8.
 Clean up

-Finally now its time to clean up the resources what we have created:
+Finally, now its time to clean up the resources what we have created:

 kubectl delete service my-nginx